sknji/os-garden/notes/boot-process.md

 The Boot Process
 - When you turn on a computer;
   - it begins executing firmware(BIOS/UEFI) code that is stored in motherboard ROM.
 This firmware performs a power-on self-test, detects available RAM, and pre-initializes the CPU and hardware routines.
   - Afterwards, it looks for a bootable disk and starts booting the operating system kernel.
-Control is transferred to the bootloader which is a 512-byte portion of executable code stored at the disk beginning.
+Control is transferred to the bootloader which is a 512-byte portion of executable code stored at the disk beginning. hat location is the first sector of the disk (cylinder 0, head 0, sector 0) and it takes 512 bytes.
+To make sure that the "disk is bootable", the BIOS checks that bytes 511 and 512 of the alleged boot sector are bytes 0xAA55  (beware of endianness, x86 is little-endian).
 Most bootloaders are larger than 512 bytes, so bootloaders are commonly split into a small first stage, which fits into 512 bytes, and a second stage, which is subsequently loaded by the first stage.

 On x86, there are two firmware standards: the “Basic Input/Output System“ (BIOS) and the newer “Unified Extensible Firmware Interface” (UEFI).
 The BIOS standard is old and outdated, but simple and well-supported on any x86 machine since the 1980s.
 UEFI, in contrast, is more modern and has much more features